algorand/pixel/spec.md

   * Input: a message
   * Output: true if the signature is a valid aggregated signature w.r.t. public keys and parameters
   * Steps:
-    1. return error if signature's ciphersuite does not match the public keys' or the public parameters
+    1. return `false` if signature's ciphersuite does not match the public keys' or the public parameters
+    1. return `false` if all signatures' time stamps do not match
     2. `agg_pk = pk_list[0]`
     3. for for i in 1..pk_list.len()
         * `agg_pk.pk *= pk_list[i].pk`
     4. return `verify(sig, pk, pp, msg)`

+    Note: if the `pk_list` contains multiple copies of a same public key, then this public key needs to be `multuplied` multiple times during public key aggregation, i.e., they are treated as if they were distinct public keys.

 # Seed and rng